Skip to main content

 Research

-Signals of genetic adaptation to high altitude that our group and others recently identified are among the strongest in the human genome.
+Signals of genetic adaptation to high altitude that our group and others identified are among the strongest in the human genome.
 Several of these genetic factors are related to oxygen sensing and response and are linked to important physiological traits.
-Some of these selection candidate genes (e.g., EPAS1, EGLN1, PPARA, HMOX2) are specifically associated with relatively lower hemoglobin concentration in Tibetan populations, and the direct targets of these adaptative events are studied by our research team.
-Our studies of Andean highlanders suggest some of these same genetic pathways exhibit similar adaptive signatures, yet many of the potentially functional variants appear to be different, which supports idea that these populations have adapted to the environmental stress of hypoxia in different ways.
+For example, some of the top selection candidate genes reported in humans are associated with relatively lower hemoglobin concentration in Tibetan populations.
+Our studies of Andean highlanders suggest some of these same genetic pathways exhibit similar adaptive signatures, yet many of the potentially functional variants appear to be distinct.
+These findings highlight the importance of understanding individual variation in human responses to hypoxia inherent to various disease states (e.g., cardiopulmonary disease, sleep apnea) and functional insights crucial to personalized medicine.

 Our current work aims to determine: